-Salaries, annual bonuses, paid annual leave, contributions to defined contribution retirement plans and the cost of non-monetary benefits are accrued in the year in which the associated services are rendered by employees.
+Salaries, annual bonuses, paid annual leave and the cost of non-monetary benefits are accrued in the year in which the associated services are rendered by employees.

 Defined contribution plan

 The obligations for contributions to a defined contribution retirement scheme are recognised as an expense in surplus or deficit as incurred.
 The assets of the scheme are held separately from those of the Company in an independently administered fund.